cloudamqp/terraform-provider-cloudamqp/docs/resources/custom_certificate.md

 # cloudamqp_custom_certificate

 This resource allows you to upload a custom certificate to all servers in your cluster.
-Update is not supported, all changes require replacement. `ca`, `cert` and `private_key` all use **WriteOnly**, meaning no information is present in plan phase, logs or stored in the state for security purposes.
+Update is not supported, all changes require replacement.
+The certificate can be used for one or more SNI hostnames. `ca`, `cert` and `private_key` all use **WriteOnly**, meaning no information is present in plan phase, logs or stored in the state for security purposes.

 ~> **WARNING:** Please note that when uploading a custom certificate or restoring to default certificate, all current connections will be closed.